Listed buildings - overview

-A Listed Building is identified and protected for its special architectural or historic interest, its close association with nationally important buildings or events, or its value as part of a group of buildings.
+A listed building is identified and protected for its special architectural or historic interest, its close association with nationally important buildings or events, or its value as part of a group of buildings.

-Listed Buildings are graded I, II* and II, but there is no legal difference in their protection:
+Listed buildings are graded I, II* and II, but there is no legal difference in their protection:

 • Grade I buildings are those of exceptional interest